(E204CW Revised 03/08/2017)

 4.2 Permitted Uses

 a.
-Customer may only use Data in connection with the Products with which Esri has provided the Data.
+Unless otherwise authorized in writing, Customer may only use Data with the Products with which Esri has provided the Data.

 c.
-Customer may take ArcGIS Online basemaps offline through Esri Content Packages and subsequently deliver (transfer) them to any device for use exclusively with licensed ArcGIS Runtime applications, ArcGIS Desktop, and ArcGIS API for Flex apps.
+Customer may take ArcGIS Online basemaps offline through Esri Content Packages and subsequently deliver (transfer) them to any device for use with licensed ArcGIS Runtime applications and ArcGIS Desktop.
+Customer may not otherwise cache or download such Data.

 d.
 Esri does not acquire any rights in Customer data under this Agreement.